nevermined-io/nvm-docs/docs/tutorials/query-assets-catalog.md

 ---
-sidebar_position: 4
+sidebar_position: 14
 description: What information is available in Nevermined, and how to find it
 ---

-# Searching assets
+# Searching assets via the SDK

 ## Search by asset name